yale-winter/pyprobpro-mod/README.md

 - - - - - - - - - - - - - - - - - - - - - - - - -
 Test your Problem Solving and try to get a better time.

-Create a google sheet online or use with .csv offline with the following schema:
+Use with a .csv offline with the following schema:

 | Problem Description | Test Cases | Time |
 | --- | --- | --- |